4.7K

 Episodes

-Talking about Bereavement Podcast from NHS Education for Scotland Bereavement Education Programme.
+Talking about Bereavement Podcast from the NHS Education for Scotland Bereavement Education Programme.

 In this podcast, we will talk about bereavement by sharing with you some of the work and learning our team is involved in, as well as hearing from our guests who will share their own thoughts and reflections on bereavement.
 Our purpose is to put people at the heart of bereavement care combined with a values-based aim to support health and social care staff to do that for the people in their care.